 To elucidate these dependencies, let us consider four scenarios where the concrete situation of a RAN (e.g., load, channels) leads to different choices of processing locations.
-A first important scenario is to place core network functions at the aggregation points in the decentralized network.
-Another scenario instead applies centralized joint processing at the macro cells for the subordinate small cells.
+A first important scenario is to move core network (CN) functions to the aggregation nodes in the transport network.
+Another scenario instead moves functions of the RAN to such aggregation nodes, in order to apply centralized joint processing e.g. at the macro cells for the subordinate small cells.
 A third scenario considers multiple superimposed clusters of centralized processing, each serving multiple adjacent radio sites.
 The fourth scenario includes sites connected via wireless backhaul links to other sites that have a fixed backhaul connection, imposing additional considerations and constraints on what to process at which node.
 The general intention is that the 5G RAN design must be able to support and leverage all these scenarios.
-Moreover, a joint support of both backhaul and fronthaul over the same network infrastructure is expected to be needed ([5-4]).
+Moreover, a joint support of both backhaul and fronthaul over the same network infrastructure is needed ([5-4]).

-5.2 Physical architecture to support cloud-RAN: A new fronthaul interface
+5.2 Physical architecture to support Cloud-RAN: A new fronthaul interface